Join us onboard!

 Thank you for your interest in wanting to learn more about becoming an Assistant Research volunteer with MWSRP.
 By joining us aboard our research vessel and helping us collect baseline data on whale sharks and the marine environment, volunteers are a crucial part of the success of our research and organisation.

 Volunteering with MWSRP is a life-changing experience.
-Our programme offers you the opportunity to gets hands-on with the research and data collection, increase your knowledge on marine conservation, learn about local Maldivian culture, and have a great time doing it.
-We look for enthusiastic people with a love of nature who are not afraid of hard work.
+Our programme offers you the opportunity to get hands-on with research and data collection, increase your knowledge on marine conservation, and have a great time doing it.
+We look for enthusiastic people with a love of nature who are not afraid of hard work!

 Not a marine biologist?
 Not a problem!
 We welcome people of all ages, talents, and nationalities.
 We find that it is the diverse skills that our volunteers bring that make a huge impact on the Programme.